Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/message-system/execution-table.md

 | ClientRpc Send | <i class="fp-check"></i> | <i class="fp-x"></i> | <i class="fp-check"></i> |
 | ClientRpc Execute | <i class="fp-x"></i> | <i class="fp-check"></i> | <i class="fp-check"></i> |

-An RPC function **never** executes its body immediately since the function call really is a stand-in for a network transmission.
-Even a `ServerRpc` called by a host (an instance that is a client and the server at the same time, or listen-server) will not be executed immediately.
-It will instead follow the regular network frame staging first and queued-up to be executed locally in the next network frame.
+An RPC function typically doesn't execute its body immediately since the function call really is a stand-in for a network transmission.
+Since the host is both a client and a server, local RPCs targeting the host-server or host-client are invoked immediately.
+As such, avoid nesting RPCs when running in host mode as a ServerRpc method that invokes a ClientRpc method that invokes the same ServerRpc method (and repeat...) could cause a stack overflow.

 Structure of a typical `ServerRpc`: